leoengufmg/Belo/README.md

 ## Proyecto Web Scraping
 📗 libraries Requirements
-- bs4
-- requests
-- pytest
-- lxml
-- numpy
-- pandas
-- pycodestyle
+- bs4: for scrap purpose
+- requests: for scrap purpose
+- pytest: develop unit test
+- lxml: for scrap purpose
+- numpy: work with data frame
+- pandas: work with data frame
+- openpyxl: to save to excel
+- pycodestyle: to follow pep8 standard
+- log4j: to manage the logs during the execution

 📗 Requirements for future improvements